SonghuaHu-UMD/songhuahu-umd.github.io/_pages/NextTDM_New.md

 > <a href="https://github.com/SonghuaHu-UMD/MultiSTGraph"><img style="float: right" src="https://songhuahu-umd.github.io/images/FF2.png" width="300" hspace="10"></a>
 OD flow forecasting is challenging due to complex spatiotemporal dependencies and heterogeneous external effects.
-I propose a Multi-graph Multi-head Adaptive Temporal Graph Convolutional Network ([Multi-ATGCN](https://github.com/SonghuaHu-UMD/MultiSTGraph)), a general deep learning framework for citywide multi-step OD flow forecasting.
+We propose a Multi-graph Multi-head Adaptive Temporal Graph Convolutional Network ([Multi-ATGCN](https://github.com/SonghuaHu-UMD/MultiSTGraph)), a general deep learning framework for citywide multi-step OD flow forecasting.
 Experiments on two real-world tasks demonstrate its steady performance improvement over state-of-the-art baselines.

 > <a href="https://www.sciencedirect.com/science/article/pii/S0968090X22003758"><img style="float: right" src="https://songhuahu-umd.github.io/images/FF16.gif" width="300" hspace="10"></a>
 Individual mobility forecasting is more challenging because of high randomness of individual travels, multi-structure forecasting tasks, and imbalanced distributions of places and activities.
-I propose a hierarchical activity-based framework for simultaneously predicting the activity, time, and location of the next trip for each device.
+We propose a hierarchical activity-based framework for simultaneously predicting the activity, time, and location of the next trip for each device.
 Meanwhile, loss functions in the semantic segmentation domain are introduced to address the imbalanced classification issue.
 The whole framework is applied on a county-level dataset covering over 18,000 residents and showed acceptable prediction accuracy.